rakista112/rfc/003-naming-convention.md

-# Naming convention in ArkScript - DRAFT
+# Naming convention in ArkScript

 This RFC is targetting naming convention in the standard library, builtins and modules, to have something uniformised.

+*Last modification on the 07/07/2020 at 16:22*

 ## Definitions